You’ve your Seagate external drive in your hand. You’re looking at your Mac.

 First time you’re setting up Time Machine?

-3. Turn Your Time Machine slider to ON.
+3. Click Your Time Machine Check Box OR Slider To ON.

 The first Time Machine screen you’ll see will have a slider button.
-You use this slider button to turn on and off Time Machine.
+Or A check box under the Time Machine logo.
+You use this to turn on and off Time Machine auto backups.

-It’s useful to know this button is here.
+It’s useful to know this option is here.
 As in the future you might want to turn off Time Machine backups for a while.
 Maybe because your Mac is busy doing something else.

 If you wanted to do that you’d use this button.